AHerbel/SharedPrefsUtils/README.md

 # SharedPrefsUtils
-A SharedPreferences wrapper to avoid Editor interface
+A SharedPreferences wrapper to avoid Editor's interface

 ### Installing

-Include this line in your gradle dependencies block
+Include this line in your gradle dependencies block.
+Choose the version that's suitable for you

 ```
-Insert gradle implementation link
+dependencies {
+    implementation 'simple version link'
+    implementation 'gson version link'
+}
 ```

 ### Initializing